Suspicious Siblings: The Distribution of Mass and Spin Across Component Black Holes in Isolated Binary Evolution: Contextualizing with the Gravitational-wave Population

-In addition to individual \ac{BBH} systems in the \ac{GW}-detected population having interesting parameter estimates, populations analyses are useful for uncovering trends and features in the data as a whole~\citep[see e.g.,][]{Mandel2019,Vitale2020a}.
-One example that is particularly pertinent to mass ratios and spins configurations is that the population of \acp{BBH} shows tantalizing signs of (anti-)correlations between mass ratio and effective spin~\citep{Callister2021a,GWTC3_pops}.
-In Figures~\ref{fig:q_chieff_eddfac1e0} and \ref{fig:q_chieff_eddfac1e5}, we show joint distributions of the birth mass ratio parameter, $\qb$, and effective spin, $\chieff$, in our \ac{BBH} populations for $\gammaEdd=1$ and $\gammaEdd=10^5$, respectively.
+In addition to the individual \ac{BBH} systems in the \ac{GW}-detected population having interesting parameter estimates, populations analyses are useful for uncovering trends and features in the data as a whole~\citep[see, e.g.,][]{Mandel2019,Vitale2020a}.
+One example that is particularly pertinent to mass ratios and spin configurations is that the population of \acp{BBH} shows tantalizing signs of (anti)correlations between mass ratio and effective spin~\citep{Callister2021a,GWTC3_pops}.
+In Figures~\ref{fig:q_chieff_eddfac1e0} and \ref{fig:q_chieff_eddfac1e5}, we show joint distributions of the birth-mass-ratio parameter, $\qb$, and effective spin, $\chieff$, in our \ac{BBH} populations for $\gammaEdd=1$ and $\gammaEdd=10^5$, respectively.
 A few \ac{GW} events with interesting mass ratio and spin measurements are overplotted for comparison.

 We find no strong indication of trends in effective spins as a function of mass ratio (for either $\qb > 1$ or $\qb < 1$) in our Eddington-limited population models shown in Figure~\ref{fig:q_chieff_eddfac1e0}.
-Effective spin distributions tend to narrow closer to $\chieff \simeq 0$ as mass ratios decrease from $\qb = 1$ to $\qb = 0$.
-For values of $\qb > 1$, effective spin distributions remain broad, but retain a peak in the distribution at $\chieff \simeq 0$.
+The effective spin distributions tend to narrow closer to $\chieff \simeq 0$ as mass ratios decrease from $\qb = 1$ to $\qb = 0$.
+For values of $\qb > 1$, the effective spin distributions remain broad, but retain a peak in the distribution at $\chieff \simeq 0$.